Fox New Year's Eve specials: New Year's Eve Live

 For 2002–03, Fox broadcast America's Party: Live from Las Vegas, which was hosted by Ryan Seacrest of American Idol from The Venetian Las Vegas, and tied into the Las Vegas Convention and Visitors Authority's America's Party festivities.
 It featured performances from Las Vegas by Ashanti, Dru Hill, Ja Rule, Sheryl Crow, Sugar Ray, and prerecorded concert performances by Bon Jovi (from Melbourne, Australia) and The Rolling Stones.
 The format returned for 2003–04, with performances by Ashanti, Keith Urban, Metallica, Outkast, and Wyclef Jean.

 For 2004–05, the special moved to Times Square and was renamed New Year's Eve: Live from Times Square, with Seacrest remaining as host; it featured performances by the rock bands Evanescence and Hoobastank, as well as the world premiere of Usher's "mini-movie" Rhythm City Volume One: Caught Up.

-In 2005, Seacrest moved to New Year's Rockin' Eve on ABC to succeed Dick Clark as host; Clark had missed the previous year's edition due to a stroke in December 2004, and retired as main host due to a lingering speech impediment.
+In 2005, Seacrest moved to New Year's Rockin' Eve on ABC to succeed Dick Clark as host; Clark had missed the previous year's edition due to a stroke in December 2004, and retired to a co-hosting role due to a lingering speech impediment.
 Regis Philbin—who had guest hosted New Year's Rockin' Eve 2005 in place of Clark—would jump to Fox to host its 2005–06 special, rechristened New Year's Eve Live.

 The 2006–07 edition would be hosted by Cat Deeley of So You Think You Can Dance, featuring guest appearances by its season 2 finalists Benji Schwimmer and Heidi Groskreutz, and performances by Daughtry (led by Chris Daughtry of American Idol season 5) and Toni Braxton.
 Fox's head of alternative entertainment Mike Darnell informed her of the gig before she flew back to England for Christmas; after Deeley told him that her mother would "crucify" her if she wasn't home for Christmas, Darnell told her that "if I have to fly her here and she has to be on TV too, that's what's going to happen."
 Deeley hosted the special again for 2007–08, with Spike Feresten (Talkshow with Spike Feresten) joining as a correspondent.

 Return to Las Vegas

 The Mandalay Bay hosted Fox's New Year's Eve Live from 2009 to 2013.

 Beginning with the 2008–09 edition, New Year's Eve Live began to once again be hosted from Las Vegas with coverage of Times Square, with a different host annually.
-Each edition from 2009 to 2010 onward emanated from the Mandalay Bay resort and casino.
+Each edition from 2009 onward emanated from the Mandalay Bay resort and casino.